sendwithus/confidence/docs/HOW_IT_WORKS.md

 ## Chi-Square Test and Marascuillo's Procedure

 This method evaluates the variants in your A/B test using the [Chi Square Test and Marascuillo's Procedure](http://www.prenhall.com/behindthebook/0136149901/pdf/Levine_CH12.pdf).
-Because it controls for the familywise error rate, it is useful for A/B tests with more than two variants.
+Because it controls for the familywise error rate, it is useful for A/B tests with any number of variants.

 Here is a flow chart illustrating the algorithm used in this method:
 ![Chi-Square Test and Marascuillo's Procedure Flow Chart](http://sendwithus.github.io/confidence/docs/Marascuillo-FlowChart.png)